onehungrymind/angular-core-workshop/README.md

 You'll then be prompted to answer a few setup questions.
 Run the following for each question:

 ` In which directory should the application be generated? `   apps

-` Would you like to add Angular routing?`  yes
+` Would you like to add Angular routing?`  y

+` Which stylesheet format would you like to use?` y

 ` Which Unit Test Runner would you like to use for the application? `  Karma

 ` Which E2E Test Runner would you like to use for the application? `  Protractor

+` Which tags would you like to add to the application? (used for linting)`

 Lastly, please install the npm dependencies by running:
 ```